Neurowork-Labs/Neurons/README.md

 2. Users’ browser downloads the Widget JavaScript and sends requests to Neurons’s CDN.
 3. Based on the domain-key, it authenticates the request if it is a valid request then Neurons allows access to an agent otherwise throws **403**.
 4. Widget script hosting: Vercel (in `public/` directory in Next.js project)

-### Notes
-1. The length of the domain-key is `2048 bits/256 bytes`.
-2. User is able to regenerate the domain-key from the Neurons web application.
-3. For session and conversation management, `visitor_id` and `conversation_id` are sent through payload.
-When a visitor visits a website then `32 lengths of uuids` are generated on the `client side` and `server side` respectively and stored into `localstorage `of the visitor's browser.
-4. **Prompt structure**: Summary of old messages + Recent conversation window + Current input + System instructions
-5. **Origin** and **Referrer** header will be used to know the domain and the page respectively from which request is coming.
-6. **Context injection** is the core design pattern of this architecture.

-#### Project Creation
-1. User must have to create a project and allowed to link only a single domain (website) to newly created project.
-2. User is able to connect each project to all listed agents.
-3. A single user may have more than one project in the agent engine.
-4. Subscription plan is applied to **PER PROJECT; NOT PER USER**.
-5. The domain-key is generated **PER PROJECT PER USER**.

-#### Billing
-1. Messages per month
-2. Tokens per month
-3. Max concurrent conversations
-4. After hitting plan limit, return **429 or 402**

-#### Technical burst limits (to stop spam/abuse/bugs)
-1. `# requests` per second/time-duration of seconds
-2. `# requests` per minute per IP.

 ## Scope